 1. Eat lots of protein

-Studies show that increasing the amount of tyrosine and phenylalanine in the diet can increase dopamine levels in the brain, which may promote deep thinking and improve memory (7, 9).
+Studies show that increasing tyrosine and another amino acid, phenylalanine, can raise dopamine levels in the brain, which may promote deep thinking and improve memory.
+On the other hand, eliminating phenylalanine and tyrosine can deplete dopamine levels (8, 10, 11).

-While these studies show that extremely high or extremely low intakes of these amino acids can impact dopamine levels, it’s unknown whether normal variations in protein intake would have much impact.
+While these studies show that extremely high or extremely low intakes of these amino acids can impact dopamine levels, it’s unknown whether typical variations in protein intake would have much impact.

 Summary